This page is about the Winter Olympics. Go here for the list of summer Olympic Games sports.

 - Two sports have mixed events (in which males and females compete together): figure staking and luge.
 Only one sport is for males only: Nordic Combined.
 More about women at the Winter Olympics.

-- Cross-country skiing, figure skating, ice hockey, nordic combined, ski jumping, and speed skating have been competed at every Winter Olympics since 1924.
+- Cross-country skiing, figure skating, ice hockey, nordic combined, ski jumping, and speed skating have been on the program at every Winter Olympics since 1924.

 - There were reports of Bandy being added to the sports program in 2014, but the IOC rejected their submission.
 Instead, Sochi hosted the 2014 Bandy World Championships around the time of the Olympics.

 - What is your favorite Winter Olympics sport?
 Take the poll.